-Have you been longing for a tropical island vacation complete with long, uncrowded stretches of beach, gentle sea breezes, near-empty anchorages, rare flora and fauna, and world-class snorkeling?
-All without leaving the United States – no passport required?
-It might sound impossible, but it’s all waiting for you in the “secret” Spanish Virgin Islands.
+Have you been longing for a tropical island holiday complete with long, uncrowded stretches of beach, gentle sea breezes, near-empty anchorages, rare flora and fauna, and world-class snorkelling?
+It might sound like a dream, but it’s all waiting for you in the “secret” Spanish Virgin Islands.

 Even among salty sailors the Spanish Virgin Islands are relatively unknown.
 And as lovely as the other Virgin Islands are, they can’t touch the Spanish Virgin Islands for pure unspoiled natural beauty, lack of crowds and ease of travel.
 For the nature-lovers, solitude-seekers and budding explorers among you, consider adding the SVI to your bucket list.